 Music majors must apply separately to, and audition for, The Greatbatch School of Music.
 Music applications can be obtained from The Greatbatch School of Music or completed online (no additional application fee).
 Email; phone: 800.777.2556, ext.
 4000; Web site.

-Upon admission to Houghton, select students will be invited to apply for admission to Honors at Houghton on the basis of their academic profile.
-The Admission Office will begin the formal invitation process in early November, continuing through early January.
+Upon admission to Houghton, selected students will be invited to apply for admission to the Houghton Honors Programs on the basis of their academic profile.
+The Admission Office will begin the formal invitation process for the program in early November, continuing through early January.
 Finalists and their parents will be invited to campus for an interview weekend.

 Recommended High School Courses

-Houghton regards quality high school achievement as more important than the specific alignment of courses; however, the following are recommended for academic preparation for college:
+Houghton regards quality high school achievement as more important than the specific alignment of courses; however, the following are beneficial in academic preparation for college: